jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-to-st-petersburg.md

 He had lost his initial bankroll, yet continued to play?
 Had the boy been holding money in reserve?
 Squinting at his gaunt physique, I realized that what I had taken for an unsightly tumor on his leftward side was in reality a satchel strapped beneath his rags, filled to the brim with ten-ruble coins.
-For the first time since arriving in St. Petersburg, I spoke.
+For the first time since arriving in Expect, I spoke.

 “What is your name, boy?”